 - Type of Stop: Viewpoint or short hike

-As you continue up the Icefields Parkway, there will be a pull-off point on your right.
-This pull-off point overlooks Panther Falls, and it’s well worth the stop to admire and grab a photo!
+As you continue up the Parkway, a pull-off point will be on your right.
+This pull-off point overlooks Bridal Veil Falls, and it’s well worth stopping to admire and take a photo!

 Parker Ridge Hike